(1) What is the most effective thing we can do?

 Surf Air spokesman said at both community meetings that they want to be a “good corporate citizen.”
 They have not implemented any satisfactory measures if any at all.
 Surf Air has raised millions of dollars and leased more planes.
 They continue to use the noisy Pilatus without any investments that would help the neighborhoods they impact.
 If other airlines were to create the same disturbance as Surf Air, we need a structure to prevent that disturbance.
 Those using the airport before Surf Air were not a problem.
 Surf Air has shown that without oversight and control, aircraft of that class can generate as much noise as they want and fly whenever they want.

 On July 5, 2016 Surf Air began flying an alternate approach as approved by the FAA.
-Often called the “Bayside” approach, Surf planes flew over Moffett Field and up the bay to the cement plant on Woodside Rd.
+Often called the “Bayside” (BVA) approach, Surf planes flew over Moffett Field and up the bay to the cement plant on Woodside Rd.
 From there the planes turned toward KSQL.
 This approach had several conditions before it could be used by the pilot.
 There was a six month trial.
-The trial is over and there are no plans currently to bring it back.
+The trial is over and the FAA is currently reviewing the BVA.

 KSQL is not a private airfield, it is open for public use which means pretty much any small aircraft can use it.
 As long as the County continues to accept Federal grants for the airport, it can be difficult to impose any restrictions or limits.
 There are some things the County can do.
 If they feel their constituents require relief, they will pursue it.